tomcw/mb-audit/README.md

 - Detect Apple II model for lowercase support.
 - Scan slots 7..1 to detect any cards with a 6522 at $Cn00 and/or $Cn80
   - Detect 6522 using Timer2 as this is more robust than Timer1
-- Display overview of what has been detected (where ?=6522 detected):
+- Display overview of what has been detected in slots 1-7 (where ?=6522 detected):
 ```
-mb-audit v0.1, 2021
+mb-audit v0.1-beta, 2021
                     1  2  3  4  5  6  7
                $00: ?        ?
                $80: ?        ?